 Dairy is another food that is difficult for the body to digest, therefore resulting in inflammation.
 Lactose, the sugar found in milk, requires the enzyme lactase for digestion.
 Lactase is produced in early childhood, but we lose production ability as we age.
 According to the U.S. Department of Health & Human Services, approximately 65% of the human population has a reduced ability to digest lactose after infancy.

 Dairy also contains a protein called casein, a protein that can cause compromised digestion and immune system function.
 Particularly, A1 casein is the specific protein that can cause these issues.
 This food also contains a high level of hormones that may influence your body’s natural hormonal balance.

 When removing gluten and dairy from your diet, it is important to educate yourself on their effects on your own body, and where these foods may be found.
+To learn more, you can check out our 4 week intensive, 28-day reset diet, the Let Go & Grow® Mind Body Reset right here.
 Once you are aware of which foods contain gluten and dairy, you can make informed choices when shopping for food or when you’re ordering from a restaurant.
 Many times, there will be labels and sections in the store labeled gluten and dairy-free.

 When looking at labels, other ingredients to look out for that include lactose are:

 - Fry milk

 - Non-fat dry milk